microsoftgraph/microsoft-graph-toolkit/specs/mgt-taxonomy-picker.md

 # mgt-taxonomy-picker

 ## Overview
-The taxonomy picker is a component that can query the [Microsoft Graph API for Taxonomy](https://learn.microsoft.com/en-us/graph/api/resources/termstore-term?view=graph-rest-1.0) and render a dropdown control allowing selection of **a single** term based on the specified term set id and a combination of the specified term set id and the specified term id.
+The taxonomy picker is a component that can query the [Microsoft Graph API for Taxonomy](https://learn.microsoft.com/graph/api/resources/termstore-term?view=graph-rest-1.0) and render a dropdown control with terms, allowing selection of **a single** term based on the specified term set `id` or a combination of the specified term set `id` and the specified term `id`.

+The component retrieves the first level terms that are present under a specified termset or term.
+If only the term set id is provided, it returns the first level terms under that termset.
+If both the term set id and term id are provided, it returns the first level terms under the specified term.

 > **Note**
-> This capability used to support a single selection coming from the term store.
+> This capability currently supports a **single** selection of terms coming from the term store.
 This will be reviewed in the future.

 ## User Scenarios